Pevicsanch/unsupervised-learning-classification/README.md

 + Become familiar and learn about clustering algorithms.

-+ Perform cyclic feature encoding: this is converting the original time values to their corresponding cosine and sine value.
++ Perform cyclic feature encoding (converting the original time values to their corresponding cosine and sine value).

 + Does the cluster algorithms capture the effect of encoding cyclic characteristics?